 The planning of an educational visit is crucial to its success.
 With rigorous organisation and control, visits should provide a rich, learning experience for the pupils.
-The following guidelines and procedures are necessary to enable the planning and implementation of educational visits organised by Orbis Education and Care and Priority Childcare (Orbis).
+The following guidelines and procedures are necessary to enable the planning and implementation of educational visits organised by Orbis Education.

-The Educational Visits Co-ordinators for the school will be the Head of Education and Deputy Head of Education (where applicable).
+The Educational Visits Co-ordinators for the school will be a member of the schools leadership team